 Automated emails, transactional and promotional, are vital for creating a customer-centric brand.

 Fast transactional emails, such as responses to customer service requests, make your subscribers feel heard and valued.
+They're a great form of customer self-service.
 Nearly 50% of customers say they expect an email response from businesses in less than four hours.
 Automated messages speed up your customer service response times.

 Email automation is also effective at keeping customers interacting with your brand.
 For example, 45% of subscribers who receive “win back” (re-engagement emails) will go on to open subsequent emails, according to data from Return Path.
 By scheduling regular messages, you can retain customers who might have otherwise been lost.